deepsense-ai/seahorse/docs/index.md

 In our dataset <code>city</code> is a text column, and [Linear Regression](operations/linear_regression.html) algorithm only works on numerical columns.
-Quick view on the <code>city</code> column values suggests it is a categorical column - column containing only a small, fixed set of different values.
+A quick glance on the <code>city</code> column's values suggests that it might be a categorical column - a column containing only a small, fixed set of different values.
 We will process this feature before executing linear regression algorithm on the data.